Last Quarter on

 Lunation 285 / 1238

-The Moon is 22 days old.
-Earth's natural satellite is moving through the last part of current synodic month.
+The Moon is 22 days old and navigating through the last part of the current synodic month.
 This is lunation 285 of Meeus index or 1238 from Brown series.

 Synodic month length 29.43 days

-The length of the lunation is 29 days, 10 hours and 13 minutes.
+The length of this lunation is 29 days, 10 hours and 13 minutes and it is 4 minutes shorter than the upcoming lunation's length.
 This is the year's shortest synodic month of 2023.
-It is 4 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 Lunation length shorter than mean